fabriciosenadev/simple-mvc-agenda/README.md

 ## Requirements
 - DB: To run this project you need MySQL installed on your computer.
-- Dependecies: To run this project you need to install Pomelo's package running command below:
+- Dependecies: To run this project you need to install Pomelo's package running command:
 ```Install-Package Pomelo.EntityFrameworkCore.MySql -Version 2.1.1```

 ## Version